EU to sign joint defence pact in show of post-Brexit unity

-BERLIN/BRUSSELS (Reuters) - At least 20 countries in the European Union will sign up to a new defence pact next week, promoted by France and Germany, to fund and develop joint military hardware in a show of unity following Britain’s decision to quit the bloc.
+BERLIN/BRUSSELS, Nov 8 (Reuters) - At least 20 members of the European Union will sign up to a new defence pact next week, heavily promoted by France and Germany, to fund and develop joint military hardware in a show of unity following Britain’s decision to quit the bloc.

 After years of spending cutbacks in Europe and a heavy reliance on the United States through the NATO alliance, France and Germany hope the accord, to be signed on Nov.
 13 in Brussels, will tie nations into tighter defence collaboration covering troops and weapons.